History of Vancouver

 Theatre Under The Stars

-This 70-year-old event brings open-air productions of Broadway musicals to Stanley Park during July and August.
+Theatre Under the Stars (TUTS), originally started in 1940, brings open-air productions of Broadway musicals to Stanley Park during July and August.

 A pre-show picnic on the grass is part of the tradition, while the outdoor show features performances that in recent years have included Shrek: The Musical, Hairspray, Beauty & the Beast and West Side Story.